fogg-lab/tissue-model-analysis-tools/README.md

 *Create the conda environment and install the fl_tissue_model_tools package*

 ### Prerequisites:
+**Note**: Conda is not strictly a requirement.
+Alternatively, you can install the packages listed in the requirements.txt file.
 - [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) package manager
    - For devices with ARM processors (e.g. a MacBook with an M1 or M2 chip), install [Mambaforge](https://github.com/conda-forge/miniforge) instead of Miniconda or Anaconda
 - Build tools for your operating system